The MATISSE view of the inner region of the RY Tau protoplanetary disk: Spatially resolved dust mineralogy

-where $B_\nu\left(T_j \right)$ is the Planck function for a blackbody with the temperature $T_j$, $\mu_{j,k}$ are the contributions of each dust component $k$, and $\varkappa_{\text{abs};j,k}$ is the wavelength dependent mass opacity.
-In this model the parameters $T_j$ and $\mu_{j,k}$ are fitting parameters and the pre-computed unresolved disk scale $\Delta_\circ(B_{\text{p};j})$ is used to interpret them with respect to spacial region in the disk.
+where $B_\nu\left(T_j \right)$ is the Planck function for a blackbody with the temperature, $T_j$, and $\mu_{j,k}$ are the contributions of each dust component, $k$, while $\varkappa_{\text{abs};j,k}$ is the wavelength dependent mass opacity.
+In this model the parameters $T_j$ and $\mu_{j,k}$ are fitting parameters and the precomputed unresolved disk scale $\Delta_\circ(B_{\text{p};j})$ is used to interpret them with respect to spacial region in the disk.
 The computation of mass opacities for different dust materials is described in Sect.~\ref{sec:dust_opacities}.